Skip to main content

 Can I move to a different MMW lecture track or discussion section?

 The MMW program can not move you from one lecture to another or from one section to another.
 To move, you must drop the class/section in which you are enrolled and then add the one in which you want to move.
-If there is no room in the section you wish to add, you will go on the waitlist.
-There is no guarantee that a space will become available.
-MMW can not overenroll any section.
+If there is no room in the section you wish to add, you are welcome to add yourself to the waitlist.
+However, there is no guarantee that a space will become available, and MMW cannot over-enroll any section.

 Why are there different formats for MMW lectures and sections?